BPS-Circular-API/docs-page/docs/API/using-the-api/Use-cachedlatest.md

 ---
 sidebar_position: 5
 ---
+import Tabs			from "@theme/Tabs";
+import TabItem		from "@theme/TabItem";

 # Using /cached-latest Endpoint

-In this tutorial, we will be using the /cached-latest endpoint to get a cached list of all circulars in one Category.
+In this tutorial, we will be using the /cached-latest endpoint to get a cached list of all circulars in a single category.

-This endpoint returns a dictionary (for `receive` being `all`) or string (for `receive` being `titles`/`links`), containing the latest circular (of the given category)'s title and direct download URL like the /latest endpoint.
 But, This endpoint caches the latest circular for an hour, and returns the cached circulars if the cache is still valid.

 This endpoint should be used when making an app that needs to get the latest circulars in one Category but does not need minute level precision.